Property Investment Suburbs In America

 It’s possible to find the best small towns in America.

-These are the cities with less than 25,000 residents, beautiful scenery, cultural amenities, great restaurants, and outdoor activities.
+These cities have less than 25,000 residents, beautiful scenery, cultural amenities, great restaurants, and outdoor activities.

 The ideal small town is Mayberry’s fictional TV town, a tight-knit community with low crime, a slower pace, and wholesome fun.